 HCM Acquisition Corp Requests that Public Shareholders Indicate their Intention as to Election Reversals

-/EIN News/ -- STAMFORD, Conn., Dec.
-19, 2022 (GLOBE NEWSWIRE) -- HCM Acquisition Corp (the “Company”) (NASDAQ: HCMA) today announced the following in connection with its extraordinary general meeting of the shareholders currently scheduled to proceed at 10:00 a.m.
-Eastern time, on Tuesday, December 20, 2022 (the “Meeting”).
-Capitalized terms not defined in this press release have the meaning set forth in the Company’s definitive proxy statement, filed with the Securities and Exchange Commission on November 25, 2022.
+STAMFORD, Conn., Dec.
+19, 2022 (GLOBE NEWSWIRE) -- HCM Acquisition Corp (the "Company") HCMA today announced the following in connection with its extraordinary general meeting of the shareholders currently scheduled to proceed at 10:00 a.m.
+Eastern time, on Tuesday, December 20, 2022 (the "Meeting").
+Capitalized terms not defined in this press release have the meaning set forth in the Company's definitive proxy statement, filed with the Securities and Exchange Commission on November 25, 2022.

 At the Meeting, shareholders will be asked to vote on the following proposals: (1) a proposal to approve an amendment (the "Extension Amendment") to the Company's Amended and Restated Memorandum and Articles of Association to extend the date by which the Company must consummate a business combination from April 25, 2023 (the "Original Termination Date") to October 25, 2023 (the "Extended Date") (the "Extension Proposal"); (2) a proposal to approve an amendment to the Investment Management Trust Agreement dated January 20, 2022, by and between the Company and Continental Stock Transfer & Trust Company, as trustee ("Continental"), to extend the date on which Continental must liquidate the trust account established in connection with the Company's initial public offering if the Company has not completed its initial business combination, from the Original Termination Date to the Extended Date (the "Trust Amendment Proposal" and together with the Extension Proposal, the "Proposals"); and (3) a proposal to approve the adjournment of the Extraordinary General Meeting to a later date (the "Adjournment Proposal"), if necessary, under certain circumstances, including, but not limited to, for the purpose of soliciting additional proxies in favor of the Extension Proposal and Trust Amendment Proposal, in the event the Company does not receive the requisite shareholder vote to approve the Proposals.